fan2goa1/kaggle-ICR/README.md

 I used TabPFN model in this competition, you can download the package from [this Github link](https://github.com/kashif/TabPFN) and import it in your code.

 ## Code
+You can see my code with best private leaderboard score in this repository.
+The <font color='red'>main point</font> of the code can be divide into those parts.

 ## Experience
 ### Baseline from Discussion